basilicom/stack-accordion/README.md

 stack-accordion
 ===============

 Stack Accordion is a jQuery Accordion plugin.
-It orders elemnts like a photo stack.
+It orders elements like a photo stack.